Riverside Red Wave: History

 Riverside may have won a league title on the field, but it finished last in attendance.
 The team was met with resistance in their efforts to sell beer at the games.
 At the time beer sales accounted for roughly fifteen percent of team's revenue.
 This would cost the Pilots over $80,000 over the course of their existence.
 Multiple attempts to obtain a license to sell beer were met with resistance.
 The club eventually conceded these efforts and accepted that attendance figures would fail to meet expectations.

 The team's inaugural season proved to be their most successful.
-The Red Wave went an identical 64-78 in consecutive seasons, finishing in place last of the southern division.
+The Red Wave went an identical 64-78 in the next two seasons, finishing in last place in the southern division both years.
 Following the conclusion of the 1990 season the club confirmed what had been long speculated, they would be relocating to a brand new ballpark in Adelanto.
 Upon moving the team adopted a unique moniker to represent the region, the High Desert Mavericks.